 - It is easier to visit other islands when visiting Bora Bora due to (some-what) affordable inter-island flights.
 When there, you can also spend a couple nights in Tahiti and/or Mo’orea, which offer cheaper overwater bungalow accommodations and provide a unique beauty of their own.

 - Maldives in general is slightly more expensive.
 There is a 22% tax added to everything purchased there.
 (10% service and 12% government)

 So which one should you visit?
-Bora Bora and Maldives are equally beautiful in my mind and offer a similar type of experience.
+Bora Bora and Maldives are equally beautiful in my mind and offer a similar type of experience with similar activities.
 My recommendation is to go to whichever is closer (for residents of the US, that would be Bora Bora.)
-Bora Bora is also slightly cheaper than Maldives when comparing 4 and 5-star resorts, but if you are planning to visit other parts of the Middle East or East Asia on the same trip, then it may be worth your while to go with the Maldives.
+Resorts in Bora Bora are also slightly cheaper than Maldives when comparing 4 and 5-star accommodations, but if you are planning to visit other parts of the Middle East or East Asia on the same trip, then it may be worth your while to go with the Maldives.
 Need a Maldives packing guide?
 My friend Jade has you covered!
 Whether you choose Bora Bora, Maldives, or another island, staying in an overwater bungalow is an experience that should be on the bucket list of every traveler.
 There really is nothing like it.